skornehl/docker-workshop/template/md/cli/PITCHME.md

 @snap[west span-100]
 @ul[](false)
 - Run a nginx container with name 'web1' and exposed port 8080
-- Try to access it from Host machine with curl and foillow access logs
+- Try to access it from Host machine with curl and follow access logs
 - Find out IP of the running container
 - Monitor memory consumption of web1
 @ulend